napari/docs/docs/naps/6-contributable-menus.md

 ### What do Menu Contributions do?

-`MenuItem` contributions can be thought of as auxiliary contributions that provide a dispatch mechanism for other existing contributions.
-Currently these would strictly be `widget` contributions, but this mechanism can easily be extended to other commands, which can take as input `napari` objects like specific layers, or the `Viewer`, and produce output the `Viewer` uses - currently this would be new layers.
+`MenuItem` contributions can be thought of as auxiliary contributions that provide a dispatch mechanism for binding an existing contribution to a menu item and executing it.
+Currently these would strictly be `widget` contributions as the other contribution types (reader, writer, sample data) have defined menu locations.
+However, this mechanism can easily be extended to other commands, which can take as input `napari` objects like specific layers, or the `Viewer`, and produce output the `Viewer` uses - currently this would be new layers.